Home

 Q. Can we bring food into the facility?
 Concession food is always so expensive!

-A. Due to the nature of our contract with the facility, no outside food can be allowed in.
+A. No outside food will be allowed in.
 On Friday during setup you may come and go all day if you wish to eat at any fine local establishment; however due to the low volume in the past, concessions will not be open on Friday.
-During the show we will provide you with pre-order forms that you may fill out and present to the concessionaires with your money upfront, so that you may pick up your food at whatever time you wish without having to wait in line.
-Also the food provided this way is generally a better value.

 Please note that the concessions are run by the facility management and as such we have no control over menu choices or prices.